New Zealand: Adventure in Middle-earth

 Travel Coordinator's assistance

-- Free cancellation with 100% refund up to 31 days before departure
+- Move or modify your trip for free up to 31 days before departure

 Medical and baggage insurance - (coverage limits by destination country/region - €10,000 Italy, €20,000 Europe, €30,000 World, €50,000 USA/Canada)